python/cpython/Doc/library/shutil.rst

 .. function:: copymode(src, dst, *, follow_symlinks=True)

    Copy the permission bits from *src* to *dst*.
-The file contents, owner, and group are unaffected.  *src* and *dst* are path names given as strings.
+The file contents, owner, and group are unaffected.  *src* and *dst* are path-like objects or path names given as strings.
    If *follow_symlinks* is false, and both *src* and *dst* are symbolic links, :func:`copymode` will attempt to modify the mode of *dst* itself (rather than the file it points to).
 This functionality is not available on every